 2. Take a realistic assessment of your situation: To move past limitations, we should firstly have a reality check about our current situation.
 We can’t be in denial about the existence of real issues such as personal debt, a toxic relationship, a health problem or unemployment, because we won’t be able to actively search for solutions to overcome them and re-orient ourselves in a better direction.
 You would need to look the tiger in the eye, so to speak, and account for all the limiting factors that are getting in the way of you steaming ahead into the ideal life that you envision for yourself.

 3. Be resourceful and create a strategy: Once you know what kind of barriers you’re dealing with, you’ll be able to take step back and get an objective overview of your situation.
 Channel your resourcefulness and figure out how you can tap into the gifts you already have.
 Ask yourself, how can I maximize my potential and get the most out of my present circumstances?
 Brainstorm and get creative about all possible solutions (be sure to ask others for their input) and then narrow it down to a plan and strategy that you are willing to commit to and follow through with.

-There’s a sacred entity lying within you.
+There’s a sacred essence within you.
 This inner core connects you to a powerful cosmic realm where there are no limits, only infinite possibilities.
 Sourcing creativity, love and strength from this boundless place is the sure path to ultimate freedom.

 All my best on your journey,